manfredpaul/cascading.hbase/README.md

     | 42      | one  | two  | three  |
     +---------+------+------+--------+

+### Limitations ###

+As explained above only qualifiers from one column family can be mapped to the same table in lingual.
+You can still map multiple column families in the same HBase table to multiple tables in lingual.

+Next to that, there is currently a limitation related to the casing of the qualifiers in a column family.
+Since lingual uses SQL semantics for column names, it tries to normalize them and uses upper case names.
+You can use lowercase names as well, but you might run into problems, when you do a `select * from table` style query.
+This limitation might be removed in future versions of lingual and therefore in the HBase provider.
+The easiest way to work around this limitation is using uppercase qualifiers.

+Last but not least keep in mind that this provider gives you a SQL interface to HBase, but this interface is not meant for realtime quries.
+In the spirit of linugal it is meant as a SQL driven way for batch processing.

 ### Types, Lingual, and HBase

 The lingual provider takes a pragmatic approach to types, when it reads and